Ahn Jung-hwan: Return to Busan

 In 2008, Ahn returned to his former club, now known as Busan IPark.
 His performance at Busan was statistically not outstanding, but set an example for his teammates.
-Busan offered him a contract extension including the best treatment in the team after the season, but he looked forward to playing in one of foreign leagues, especially the Major League Soccer.
+Busan offered him a contract extension including the best treatment in the team after the season, but he looked forward to playing in one of foreign leagues, especially in Major League Soccer.